-It is not until much later in the game that players discover the events of what happened to Alan after he jumped into the lake - that he was received by Jaggar and lured back to the booth to write his manuscript.
+It's not until much later in the game that players discover the events of what happened to Alan after he jumped into the lake – that he was greeted by Jaggar and lured back to the cabin to write his manuscript.
 Despite this new discovery about the fateful night, however, exactly how Alice was dragged into the dark depths is still unknown.
 And it is precisely this ambiguity that makes these events so sinister, keeping the mystery alive for so long.
-Perhaps one day we will have more answers.
+Maybe one day we will have more answers.

 After waking up from the car accident after that fateful night in the cabin, Alan does not spend much time facing the dark horrors his manuscript has awakened.
 With no recollection of how he ended up in the accident, Alan's only course of action is to head to the distant lights of a gas station for help.
 Of course, being a horror story, this walk through the forest is far from peaceful.

-Chasing you for the first part of your journey is Carl Stucky, the owner of the gas station - or at least what's left of him after being corrupted by darkness.
-Screaming meaninglessly and shooting around the shadows outside your vision, Stucky is never far behind as you work in the cleared field that separates you from the lights that signal your safety.
+Chasing you for the first part of your journey is Carl Stucky, the owner of the gas station – or at least what's left of him after being corrupted by darkness.
+Screaming mindlessly and darting around in the shadows outside your vision, Stucky is never far behind as you work in the deforested field that separates you from the lights that signal your safety.

 Couple Stucky's palpable presence with an ominous atmosphere amplified by a swirling mist that coats the surrounding area in living darkness, and you are left with a sequence delightfully tense that she enjoys the danger of swinging in front of her, before finally dispatching Stucky.